-The GitHub Enterprise MCP server provides a streamlined interface to access GitHub Enterprise resources like repositories, issues, and pull requests directly from Cursor.
-It works with GitHub Enterprise Server, GitHub.com, and GitHub Enterprise Cloud environments.
+GitHub Enterprise MCP Server provides a Model Context Protocol interface for integrating with GitHub Enterprise API, allowing easy access to repository information, issues, pull requests, and more directly from Cursor.
+It works with GitHub Enterprise Server, GitHub.com, and GitHub Enterprise Cloud.

 docker build -t github-enterprise-mcp .